cjoakim/azure-batch-examples/README.md

 # Workstation Requirements and Setup

 These instructions assume a **macOS** workstation for submitting Azure Batch Jobs with the Python SDK.
+Windows and Linux workstations, of course, can also be used.

 ### Required Software